Native Mac capture tool, public beta open

 Pricing

 Outfitting a team?
-Email me about multiple licenses — volume pricing exists and I answer fast.
+Email me about multiple licenses.
+I can set you up during the beta.

 Fair questions